Nike Romaleos Vs Savaleos: Which One is Worth Your Money?

 I would always say, if you can, try on more than one pair to get the best size possible.
 If you’re somebody who always buys differing sizes, then I would suggest you measure your feet to get the most accurate size.

-Why Are Nike Romaleos Sold Out?
+Why Are Nike Romaleos Always Sold Out?

-The Romaleos are probably the most popular lifters on the market.
-They sell out fast due to a combination of high demand for a shoe that is well built and also Nike being a bit slow on the restock so colorways sell out fast because nike don’t always announce when they will come back in stock, like the special edition crimson/pink blast colourway.
+They do sell out fast due to a combination of high demand for a shoe that is well built and also Nike being a bit slow on the restock so colorways sell out fast because Nike doesn’t always announce when they will come back in stock.

 The colorway I bought I have not seen them in stock anywhere else since I bought them, so I think Nike is a little slow responding to the demand of this shoe, which of course is very frustrating for customers.